 - Between the ages of 2 and 4 years old, your child will display different moods and interests and express some autonomy while still using social referencing for everything.

 - From 4 to 8 years of age, your child will learn to interact and play with other children and stay friendly.
 He will also learn to follow the rules and play as part of a team and express specific interest in activities or subjects.

 Importance of Social Referencing in Your Child’s Development

 One of the best examples of social referencing is when your child looks at something shiny on the ground and turns around for your reaction on whether it is okay for him to touch it or pick it up.
 Your frown or smile can reinforce his reaction to the new object and proceed to touch or avoid it.
 Similarly here is how social referencing plays a role in your child’s development:

 - Social referencing is a critical component of your child’s emotional development.
-They start learning the meanings of different emotive expressions, the words and sounds that follow, and how they associate with things.
+Your child will start learning the meanings of different emotive expressions, the words and sounds that follow, and how to associate with things.

 - Social referencing is an important part of the decision making and will build your child’s confidence in your inputs.
 This mechanism develops into a process that forms the basis of their decision-making skills in life.

 - Social referencing in toddlers also lays down the foundation for complex thought and understanding the connotations of different emotive expressions.
 Although it is not obvious at that age, the foundation laid down at home, and other social environments will have a profound influence on the development of the child.